mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/How-Tos/Drupal/index.md

 ![MAMP](/en/MAMP-Mac/How-Tos/Drupal/phpMyAdminDrupal.png)

-Go to Open Start Page, click on  "MyWebsite" on the top menu bar, you should now see the Wordpress installation process begin.
+Go to Open Start Page, click on  "MyWebsite" on the top menu bar, you should now see the Drupal installation process begin.

 ![MAMP](/en/MAMP-Mac/How-Tos/Wordpress/MyWebsiteLink.png)